Ancient Egyptian Terracotta Fragment | Female Figurine Torso | Ptolemaic Period | Circa 200–100 BCE

 Condition

-Well-preserved fragment with weathering and patina consistent with age.
-Surface details remain visible, enhancing its authenticity and historical resonance.
+Well preserved fragment with weathering and patina consistent with age.
+Surface details remain visible, enhancing its authenticity and historical character.

 Height: 2 in